How does Payroll Outsourcing Work?

 How does payroll outsourcing work?

-Here’s how payroll outsourcing works from start to finish.
-You’ll notice that even with an outsourcing provider, you’ll have to do the first couple of steps yourself.
+From start to finish, we’re going to run through the payroll outsourcing process.
+You’ll notice that even with an outsourcing payroll provider, you’ll have to do the first couple of steps yourself.

 Step 1: Collect employee information

-It’s important that this information’s accurate and complete because any errors can disrupt the payroll process.
+It’s important that this information is accurate as any errors can disrupt the payroll process—and no one wants that.

-While this responsibility lies with you, outsourcing providers often supply templates or checklists to make sure everything’s collected properly.
+While this responsibility lies with you, outsourcing providers often supply templates or checklists to make sure everything’s collected properly (you can let out a big sigh of relief now).

 Step 2: Give the information to your payroll provider